amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 3: Change the application into a notes application *(optional)*
 The goals application is not that far off from a simple notes application - it contains a title and a description field.
 You could easily turn the goals app into a notes-taking app by simply changing the titles, column headers, and buttons on the pages.
 Of course, that wouldn't change the backend (APIs, Lambda functions, and Tables), so if you were really passionate about changing the entire application into a notes app, you could make the requisite changes throughout.

+Hint: To get started with changing just the page-level items, open the CodeCommit console, choose "Repositories" and then "Code" from the left navigation.
+Navigate to /src/modules/signup/Home.tsx and /src/modules/goal/AddEditGoal.tsx.
+Choose "Edit" in the upper-right, make your changes, and then choose "Commit changes" at the bottom.

+Next, go to the pipeline that was set up for you in CodePipeline (choose "Pipeline" from the left navigation, then choose "Pipelines").
+Open the pipeline associated with your goals app project, and choose "Release change."

+Watch the CodePipeline console for the build to complete (this will take a few minutes).
+When that has succeeded, refresh your goals app page.
+If you don't see the new column show up, do a **hard refresh** (ctrl/command + shift + R) in your browser.
+Cool!

 This entire step is optional, but illustrative if you want to learn more about the different backend pieces.